Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Study Design

+We link the two datasets by matching property addresses with census blocks and aggregating property statistics at the block level (see Appendix~\ref{app:link}).
+We excluded {\numblockswithsuproperties} properties without valid addresses and {\numblocksoccupiedhhexceed} blocks where {\hud} reports more households or persons than {\census} (Appendix~\ref{app:link}); this may occur due to errors in the property addresses or when properties span multiple blocks.
+With additional data on residential buildings, an attacker may be able to better match households to census blocks; here, we simply exclude properties which obviously overlap.
+HUD suppresses properties with less than 11 subsidized households \citep{us_department_of_housing_and_urban_development_picture_2010}, so all the blocks we examine have at least 11 subsidized households; to simplify our approach, we also ignore blocks with group quarters.
+Later, using the same procedure, we also experiment with statistics from the differentially private 2010 Demographic and Housing Characteristics (DHC) Demonstration Data ({\dpdemo}) released in August 2022 \citep{us_census_bureau_development_2022}.

-\textbf{Approach.} We imagine an attacker interested in learning which subsidized households are living in violation of occupancy standards.
+\inlinesection*{Approach.} We imagine an attacker interested in learning which subsidized households are living in violation of occupancy standards.
 To find violations of the ``two heartbeats per room'' policy, the attacker aims to match household sizes (based on statistics from {\census}) to bedroom counts (based on statistics from {\hud}).
-For a multiset of households $D$ (represented by rows of discrete household attributes) from the confidential microdata for a given census block, the attacker seeks to: \textbf{1) reconstruct (\S\ref{sec:attacks-recon})} a multiset of microdata records $D'$ using two sets of queries $Q(D) = \{Q_{\textsc{SF1}}(D), Q_{\textsc{HUD}}(D)\} \in \mathbb{R}^m$ (the statistics published in {\census} and {\hud}).\footnote{The queries in {\census} count households and persons in the entire block; the queries in {\hud} count only households in a subsidized property.
-The attacker assumes that these statistics are produced from the same population, but in reality {\census} and {\hud} are produced from separate sets of microdata $D_{\census}$ and $D_{\hud}$.
-Appendix~\ref{app:ip} details the ways we relax constraints to allow for certain discrepancies, but the attack is still subject to response error from both sets of data.} and identify blocks in which at least one violation of housing guidelines must exist; \textbf{2) re-identify (\S\ref{sec:attacks-reid})} reconstructed households in violation of housing guidelines in those blocks.
+For a multiset of households $D$ (represented by rows of discrete household attributes) from the confidential microdata for a given census block, the attacker seeks to: \textbf{1) reconstruct (\S\ref{sec:attacks-recon})} a multiset of microdata records $D'$ using the two sets of statistics $Q(D) = (Q_{\census}(D_{\census}), Q_{\hud}(D_{\hud}))$ and identify blocks in which at least one violation of housing guidelines must exist; \textbf{2) re-identify (\S\ref{sec:attacks-reid})} reconstructed households in violation of housing guidelines in those blocks.